SpencerWhitehead7/not-yelp/README.md

 Display 20 restaurants at a time, with each linked to the yelp page for that restaurant.

 Any features beyond this are optional.

+## Optional features

+Responsive design works on screen sizes from full desktop to tiny mobile

+Dynamically updating page buttons, jump to page feature

+Optionally query Yelp API for their highest rated restaurants in addition to sorting restaurants on the page by price and rating

+Site's graphics and icons adhere to Yelp's requirements as found here https://www.yelp.com/brand and here https://www.yelp.com/developers/display_requirements